johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### strftime
 <pre class="pre-non-highlight-non-pair">
 strftime  (class=time #args=2) Formats seconds since the epoch as timestamp.
-Format strings are mostly as in the C library (see "man strftime" on your system), with the Miller-specific addition of "%1S" through "%9S" which format the seconds with 1 through 9 decimal places, respectively. ("%S" uses no decimal places.)
+Format strings are as at https://pkg.go.dev/github.com/lestrrat-go/strftime, with the Miller-specific addition of "%1S" through "%9S" which format the seconds with 1 through 9 decimal places, respectively. ("%S" uses no decimal places.)
+See also "DSL datetime/timezone functions" at https://miller.readthedocs.io for more information on the differences from the C library ("man strftime" on your system).
 See also strftime_local.
-See also "DSL datetime/timezone functions" at https://miller.readthedocs.io for more information on the differences from the C library.
 Examples:
 strftime(1440768801.7,"%Y-%m-%dT%H:%M:%SZ")  = "2015-08-28T13:33:21Z"
 strftime(1440768801.7,"%Y-%m-%dT%H:%M:%3SZ") = "2015-08-28T13:33:21.700Z"